Wood Stain Dry Time (Different Types & Speed Up Tips)

 How Long Does It Take Stain To Cure?

-It takes wood stain 24-72 hours to fully dry (cure).
-On average, water-based stain cures within 24 hours, while oil-based stain takes 48-72 hours to dry.
+Water-based stain cures within 24 hours, while oil-based stain takes 48-72 hours to dry.
 The cure time refers to the time to wait before the finish can be subjected to regular use and cleaning.

 How To Make Wood Stain Dry Faster?